Ultimator14/hsovpn-2fa/README.md

 # HSO VPN 2FA

+> [!NOTE]
+> I am no longer employed at the Hochschule Offenburg.
+> I can therefore no longer test anything.
+Pull requests welcome!

 This project contains a simple python script to complete the 2FA VPN auth flow for the Hochschule Offenburg.